redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 ## 3.1: Shared Memory

+When JavaScript and WebAssembly interact, it is typical for these two runtime environments access a shared block of memory.

 ### How Much Shared Memory Do We Need?

-Irrespective of whether the fractal image is calculated by a JavaScript program or a WebAssembly program, the image displayed on the HTML `canvas` is stored in an `ArrayBuffer`.
-We must therefore decide how large this `ArrayBuffer` needs to be.
+#### Image Memory

-We know that our `canvas` image is 800 by 450 pixels in size and that each pixel requires 4 bytes (one for each of the Red, Green and Blue values and one byte for the opacity, or alpha channel):
+We know that we will be using an HTML `canvas` element to display an image that is 800 by 450 pixels in size.
+We also know that each pixel requires 4 bytes (one byte for each of the Red, Green and Blue values and an additional byte for the opacity, or alpha channel).
+Therefore, we will need:

 ```javascript
 800 * 450 * 4 bytes per pixel = 1,440,000 bytes
 ```

-So we will require about one and a half megabytes to store the image.
-However, we also know that WebAssembly memory can only be allocated in 64Kb pages.
+So to store the image alone, we will require about one and a half megabytes of memory.
+However, we also know that WebAssembly allocates memory in units (or pages) of 64Kb.
 Therefore, we need to calculate how many whole memory pages to allocate:

 ```javascript
 Math.ceil(1440000 / 65536) = 22 pages
 ```

+### Colour Palette Memory

 In addition to the memory needed for the image, we also need to allocate some memory for the colour palette.[^1]

 The colour palette is simply a precalculated lookup table that allows us to translate an iteration value into a colour.
 Assuming we limit the maximum number of iterations to 32,768 and each colour requires 4 bytes, then we will need to allocate a further 2 pages of WebAssembly memory:

 ```javascript
 (32768 * 4) / 65536 = 2 pages
 ```

+#### Total Memory Requirements

 So in total, we need to allocate `22 + 2 = 24` memory pages.